-- reviewing and approving, or making recommendations to our board with respect to, the compensation of our Chief Executive Officer and other executive officers; - overseeing the evaluation of our senior executives; - reviewing and making recommendations to our board of directors with respect to our incentive-compensation and equity-based compensation plans; - overseeing and administering our equity-based plans; - reviewing and making recommendations to our board with respect to director compensation; - reviewing and discussing with management our "Compensation Discussion and Analysis" disclosure to the extent such disclosure is required by SEC rules; and - preparing the compensation committee report required by SEC rules.
+- reviewing and approving, or making recommendations to our board with respect to, the compensation of our Chief Executive Officer and other executive officers; - overseeing the evaluation of our senior executives; - reviewing and making recommendations to our board of directors with respect to our incentive-compensation and equity-based compensation plans; - overseeing and administering our equity-based plans; - reviewing and making recommendations to our board with respect to director compensation; - reviewing and discussing with management our "Compensation Discussion and Analysis" disclosure to the extent such disclosure is required by SEC rules; and - preparing the compensation committee report to the extent required by SEC rules.

-The members of our compensation committee are Timothy J. Barberich, Seth L. Harrison and David A. Kessler.
+The members of our compensation committee are Timothy J. Barberich, Cheryl L. Cohen, Seth L. Harrison and David A. Kessler.
 Mr. Barberich chairs the compensation committee.
-The compensation committee held four meetings during fiscal 2014.
+The compensation committee held four meetings during fiscal 2015.